logo

 Event-Driven Market Shifts

-Interestingly, foreign marketplaces often respond quicker to game changes than Steam does.
+Interestingly, foreign marketplaces often respond more quickly to game changes than Steam does.
 When a new case or operation is released, costs rise virtually immediately off-platform, long before Steam listings adapt.

 This increases the volatility of third-party platforms while simultaneously increasing their opportunities.